7RU7H/CTFs/HackTheBox/Retired-Machines/Seventeen/Seventeen-Helped-Through.md

 ![](seemspatched.png)
 They patched the box.
 The hostname is also indicator of being in docker

-Ippsec filesystem knownlegde is awesome, but regardless -
+Ippsec filesystem knownledge is awesome, but regardless -

 ```bash
 find . -type d -name *onf* 2>/dev/null